Centavra/hello-world/README.md

 Hi there!

 My name is Centavra, I like tea with mint an horrors!)
-If you frighten me, I'll kill you with my lovely arbalest ^^
+If you scare me, I'll kill you with my lovely arbalest ^^